gjedeer/all-in-one-event-calendar/readme.txt

 = Version 2.5.20 =
 * Fixed: Monthly view would fill up with empty lines if there are no events for the current month.
+* Fixed: Some events with featured image were being exported without X-WP-IMAGES-URL property set.

 = Version 2.5.19 =
 * Fixed: Changed code to remove some PHP 7 warnings.